Oil slips after hitting highest since 2018 before OPEC+ talks

 "We do not currently expect Iranian exports to return anytime soon, in other words, so OPEC+ should have free rein at its meeting," said Commerzbank analyst Eugen Weinberg.

-(Reporting by Bozorgmehr Sharafedin in London, additional reporting by Florence Tan; Editing by Christopher Cushing and Kenneth Maxwell)
+(Reporting by Bozorgmehr Sharafedin in London; Additional reporting by Florence Tan; Editing by Christopher Cushing, Kenneth Maxwell and Jan Harvey)